“Can we see the basement now?” Frank asked their realtor.

 “You Fucker!
 That’s not funny, Frank.
 Turn the light back on!”
 There was no answer and fright had taken hold.
 She was truly scared as more thoughts flooded her mind knowing Frank was taking advantage of it.

 She jumped and screamed out when she felt a hand on her shoulder.
-Reaching up she felt her husband’s hand; a hand she knew was his, the smooth top and callused sides from his craft as a sculpture.
+Reaching up she felt her husband’s hand; a hand she knew was his, the smooth top and callused sides from his craft as a sculptor.
 She held onto it bringing it down by her side but it seemed too light, no resistance.
 Terror gripped her when she realized there was nothing attached to it.

 The next scream never left her mouth…